Unsure which exfoliating acid is right for your skin type?

 They protect the skin from free radicals, strengthen skin barrier function and protect against collagen and elastin degradation.

-Gluconolactone, Lactobionic and Maltobionic are some examples of PHAs.
+Gluconolactone, galactose, and lactobionic acid are some examples of PHAs.

 *Suitable for all skin types especially sensitive.